codacy/codacy-eslint/docs/description/@typescript-eslint_class-methods-use-this.md

 #### `true`

-Example of a correct code when `ignoreClassesThatImplementAnInterface` is set to `true`:
+Example of correct code when `ignoreClassesThatImplementAnInterface` is set to `true`:

 ```ts option='{ "ignoreClassesThatImplementAnInterface": true }' showPlaygroundButton
 class X implements Y {